coq/coq/doc/sphinx/language/core/conversion.rst

 Conversion rules
 ----------------

-Coq has conversion rules that can be used to determine if two terms are equal by definition in |CiC|, or :term:`convertible`.
+The Rocq Prover has conversion rules that can be used to determine if two terms are equal by definition in |CiC|, or :term:`convertible`.
 Conversion rules consist of reduction rules and expansion rules.
 Equality is determined by